rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 $ firefox maybe_init_suffix.pdf # Or your favorite pdf viewer
 ```

-## Viewing Spanview output (.html files)
-[viewing-spanview-output]: #viewing-spanview-output

-In addition to [graphviz output](#formatting-graphviz-output-dot-files), MIR debugging
-flags include an option to generate a MIR representation called `Spanview` that
-uses HTML to highlight code regions in the original source code and display
-compiler metadata associated with each region.
-[`-Z dump-mir-spanview`](./mir/debugging.md), for example, highlights spans
-associated with each MIR `Statement`, `Terminator`, and/or `BasicBlock`.

-These `.html` files use CSS features to dynamically expand spans obscured by
-overlapping spans, and native tooltips (based on the HTML `title` attribute) to
-reveal the actual MIR elements, as text.

-To view these files, simply use a modern browser, or a CSS-capable HTML preview
-feature in a modern IDE.
-(The default HTML preview pane in *VS Code* is known to
-work, for instance.)

 ## Narrowing (Bisecting) Regressions

 The [cargo-bisect-rustc][bisect] tool can be used as a quick and easy way to